Breakthrough Writing Residency

 Publishing a book is breakthrough moment in a writer’s career, a transformational step that suddenly makes available a whole host of opportunities, including readings, speaking engagements, teaching and more.
 But it is very difficult to complete a book-length project without support.
 It is a long-term process that requires encouragement, feedback, mentorship, and resources.
 That is why Literary Cleveland created the Breakthrough Writing Residency.

 Residents (two in each genre of fiction, nonfiction, and poetry) will work with a mentor to make progress on a manuscript, gain free access to Literary Cleveland programs, take part in professional development opportunities, and present their work at the annual Inkubator Conference.
-The program is primarily virtual with occasional in-person meetings throughout the year.
+The program is primarily virtual with monthly in-person meetings throughout the year.
+Thanks to a generous funder, 2024-2025 residents will also receive a monthly stipend of $200 to support their work.
+Plus new this year we will be able to accept a seventh resident specifically from Mahoning County (see info below).

 The Breakthrough Writing Residency is intended for those who demonstrate a passion for writing and a commitment to developing a book-length manuscript but who have not published a book or attended a MFA program.